-We examined the slope stability and retaining wall stability under steady state seepage conditions with a wide combination of parameters.
-The related parameters employed in this study are the water level (and the WLD coefficient), the scouring depth, and the in-situ friction angle.
+We examined the slope stability and retaining wall stability under steady state seepage conditions within possible ranges of parameters.
+The related parameters employed in this study are the water level (and the WLD coefficient), the scouring depth, and the in situ friction angle.
 As shown in Fig. 5, the water level on the protected side is denoted h_1 , and the water level on the flood side is denoted h_2 .
-For Chiuliao 1st Levee, the design backfill thickness on the flood side is 1.5 m, so we analyzed three distinct scouring depths, 0.5, 1.0, and 1.5 m.
-These stabilities were analyzed in the absence of scouring by Huang et al. (2014).
-It was found that the safety factor becomes most critical if the water level on the protected side is close to the top of the levee, when a water level difference can cause slope failure.
-As shown in Fig. 5 for scouring depths of 0.5 and 1.5 m, it was found that for scouring of only approximately 1/3 of the backfill material on the flood side (i.e. SD = 0.5 m), the water level has to be close to the top of the levee (which is approximately 10.7 m) for the safety factor to decrease, although
+For Chiuliao First Levee, the design backfill thickness on the flood side is 1.5 m, so we analyzed three scouring depths: 0.5, 1.0, and 1.5 m.
+Levee stability was analyzed in the absence of scouring by Huang et al. (2014).
+It was found that the safety factor becomes most critical if the water level on the protected side is close to the top of the levee, when a small water level difference can cause slope failure.
+As shown in Fig. 5 for scouring depths of 0.5 and 1.5 m, it was found that for a scouring depth of about one-third of the backfill material on the flood side (i.e., SD = 0.5 m), the water level has to be close to the top of the levee (which is approximately 10.7 m) for the safety factor to decrease (although its values remain greater than 1.0).
+However, when the scouring depth is 1.5 m (which indicates that the backfill material has been eroded completely), the safety factor becomes less than 1.0 when the water levels on both sides of the levee are about 6.0 m.
+This water level is close to three-fifths of the design levee height and is lower than the water level for a flood return period of 200 years.

-- its values remain greater than 1.0.
-However, when the scouring depth is 1.5 m (which indicates that the backfill material has eroded completely), the safety factor becomes less than 1.0 when the water levels on both sides of the levee are approximately 6.0 m.
-This water level is approximately 3/5 of the design levee height, and is lower than the water level for a flood return period of 200 years. - As shown in Figs. 6 and 7, the retaining wall stability was also analyzed with respect to the sliding and overturning failure modes for various scouring depths.
-According to their results for retaining wall stability in the absence of scouring, Huang et al. (2014) found that the corresponding water level has to be close to the top of the levee on the protected side and that a significant water level difference is required for the sliding and - overturning safety factor to be less than 1.0.
-However, as shown in Fig. 6, the retaining wall sliding safety factor decreases as the water level inside the levee increases for scouring depths of 0.5 and 1.5 m, and when the water is close to the top of the levee on the protected side (i.e. h_1 is large), sliding failure becomes critical: for a scouring depth of 0.5 m, when the water level on the flood side recedes to approximately 6.5 m, sliding failure occurs.
-When the backfill material on the protected side has eroded completely (i.e. SD = 1.5 m), the water level on the protected side at which sliding failure occurs is as low as 6 m when the flood side water level is slightly lower than the water level on 5 the other side.
+As shown in Figs. 6 and 7, the retaining wall stability was also analyzed with respect to the sliding and overturning failure for various scouring depths.
+According to their results for retaining wall stability in the absence of scouring, Huang et al. (2014) found that the corresponding water level has to be close to the top of the levee on the protected side and that a significant water level difference is required for the sliding and overturning safety factor to be less than 1.0.
+However, as shown in Fig. 6, the retaining wall sliding safety factor decreases as the water level inside the levee increases for scouring depths of 0.5 and 1.5 m, and when the water is close to the top of the levee on the protected side (i.e., h_1 is large), sliding failure becomes critical.
+For a scouring depth of 0.5 m, when the water level on the flood side recedes to approximately 6.5 m, sliding failure occurs.
+When the backfill material on the protected side has been eroded completely (i.e., SD = 1.5 m), the water level on the protected side at which sliding failure occurs is as low as 6.0 m when the flood side water level is slightly lower than the water level on the other side.